krzyzanowskim/CryptoSwift/README.md

 XCFrameworks require Xcode 11 or later and they can be integrated similarly to how we’re used to integrating the `.framework` format.
 Please use script [scripts/build-framework.sh](scripts/build-framework.sh) to generate binary `CryptoSwift.xcframework` archive that you can use as a dependency in Xcode.

-CryptoSwift.xcframework is a Release (Optimized) binary that offer best available Swift code performance.
+CryptoSwift.xcframework is a Release (Optimized) binary that offers the best available Swift code performance.

 <img width="320" alt="Screen Shot 2020-10-27 at 00 06 32" src="https://user-images.githubusercontent.com/758033/97240586-f0878280-17ee-11eb-9119-e5a960417d04.png">